Valparaíso in 3 Days

 Cementerio No 2

-We return, via a shortcut through the cemetery, which isn’t a shortcut because we get lost and end up back where we started.
-The rich and famous of Valparaiso are buried in Cemeteries No 1 and 2.
+We return, via a shortcut through Cementerio No 2, which isn’t a shortcut because we get lost and end up back where we started.
+The rich and famous of Valparaiso are buried here and in Cementerio No 1.

 Valparaiso cemetery